jkeefe/jkeefe.github.io/family-projects/README.md

 You'll find all of the sketches within "chapter" folders in that file.
 The sketches end in `.ino` (for Ardu_ino_) and have a blue Arduino icon.
 To use one, just double-click on it.

-## A Darkness-Happy Light
+## A Dark-Detecting Light

-For this project, we make an LED flash fast and happy when the room is dark, and slow and soothing when the room is in daylight.
+For this project, we make an LED flash fast and urgently when the room is dark, and slow and calm when the room is bright.

 ### Ingredients